Roblox/avatar-evolution/Instances/SurfaceAppearance/SurfaceAppearance.md

 Target = "SurfaceAppearance"
 +++

-Used to override the appearance of Parts with PBR texturesi.
+Used to override the appearance of Parts with PBR textures.

 SurfaceAppearance overrides the Appearance properties of any Part it is parented under.